The Lipid Codex

 For years, Alzheimer’s research was dominated by two headline villains: amyloid and tau.

-But newer research keeps pointing to something messier and more human: lipid metabolism.
-The “fat handling” systems that keep brain cells healthy, clean, fueled, and functional.
+But newer research keeps pointing toward something messier and more human: lipid metabolism.

 When those systems go sideways, the whole neighborhood goes sideways.